jatinvaid108/Quizify/README.md

 Click on the "Demo Test" button to attempt a sample quiz.
 Answer the questions and submit.
 View your results displayed in a chart format.

+Chatbot
+Quizify includes a chatbot feature to assist users with any queries or assistance needed while navigating the website.

+Contributing
+Contributions are welcome!
+If you'd like to contribute to Quizify, please fork the repository and create a pull request with your proposed changes.

+License
+This project is licensed under the MIT License.

+Feel free to customize the sections and content according to your specific project details!